renato0307/learning-go/it3-add-finance-currency-converter-lib.md

 fields.

-With this difference we are saying: to execute finance functions you need an API url and and API key.
-If several functions are to be executed, we can use the same instance of the struct and we don't need to repeat those common parameters on all the other functions.
+With this difference we are saying: to execute finance functions you need an API URL and and API key.
+If several functions are to be defined, we can use the same instance of the struct and we don't need to repeat those common parameters on all the other functions.